 The Associate in Science in General Studies with an Emphasis in Business and Technology will be awarded to students upon completion of general education degree requirements and 18 units in this area.
-Courses in this area must be taken for a letter grade.
 These courses emphasize the study of business transaction theory and practice, the operations and strategies of business decisions, legal concepts, and the place of business in the American and global economy as a whole.
-Students apply mathematical and quantitative reasoning skills to the discipline's methodologies, and evaluate and interpret basic economic principles and theories related to performance and specific economic sectors.
+Students will apply mathematical and quantitative reasoning skills to the discipline's methodologies, as well as evaluate and interpret basic economic principles and theories related to performance and specific economic sectors.
 Students must take a minimum of three units from each area.
 The remaining units may be taken from any area.